JamesLiu12/BombMan/readme.txt

 2. Winning conditions:

-Once the game stops, there is a rating for each player.
-Surviving rank contains 80% of it and damage done contains 20%.
-This score will multiply with 1.5^n while n is killing number to form final score.
-Player with highest score wins.
+Once the game stops, there is a rating for each player,Player with highest score wins.
+The survivors from the game will also be mentioned.

 3. Game Menu: